 There are 6.33 crore MSMEs or Medium, Small, and Micro Enterprises in India.
 The classification between medium, small, and micro was made on the basis of investment.
 Micro enterprises were classified as those with an investment of upto Rs.
 25 Lakhs (manufacturing) or upto Rs.
 10 Lakhs (services).
 Small enterprises were defined as those with an investment of upto Rs.
 5 crore for manufacturing or upto Rs.
 2 crore for services.
 Meanwhile, medium enterprises were defined as those with an investment of upto Rs.
 10 crore for manufacturing or upto Rs.
 5 crore for services.

-Government’s Coronavirus Package for MSMEs
+Government’s Pandemic Relief Package for MSMEs

 Soon after the Prime Minister’s announcement of an economic relief package worth Rs.
 20 lakh crore, the government put forth the most crucial part of the efforts, a package for the MSMEs.
-The Coronavirus package for MSMEs includes collateral free loans for MSMEs, subordinate debt, equity infusion, and a change in the definition of MSMEs, which have all been pushed towards breathing life into 45 lakh units by providing equity and debt support, safeguarding jobs, helping them grow, and thrusting them towards a restart.
+The lockdown package for MSMEs includes collateral free loans for MSMEs, subordinate debt, equity infusion, and a change in the definition of MSMEs, which have all been pushed towards breathing life into 45 lakh units by providing equity and debt support, safeguarding jobs, helping them grow, and thrusting them towards a restart.

 Expanding the Ambit of Definitions